pr1ntf/iohyve/README.md

 iohyve creates, stores, manages, and launches bhyve guests utilizing built in FreeBSD features.
 The idea is based on iocage, a jail manager utilizing some of the same principles.
-There is currently support for VIMAGE/VNET.
-Documentation soon to come.
-For more information on VNET support, run:

-    iohyve readme

-Or create a readme file:

-    iohyve readme > awesomesauce.txt

 DO YOU EVEN MAN PAGE?